Hollande says French air strikes will be needed in Syria

 France until now had only taken part in air strikes against Islamic State in Iraq because it feared such action against the group in Syria could strengthen Syrian President Bashar al-Assad.

-Paris has also been heavily engaged in the fight against al-Qaeda militants in West Africa and has been providing logistical support and intelligence to Nigeria and neighbouring states combating Boko Haram militants.
+Paris has also been heavily engaged in the fight against al-Qaeda militants in West Africa and has been providing logistical support and intelligence to Nigeria and neighboring states combating Boko Haram militants.

 "Boko Haram is linked to Daesh.
 It receives aid and support from this group.
 The fight against Boko Haram is the fight against Daesh," Hollande said, referring to the Arabic acronym for Islamic State.